Dumortierite in White Quartz Cabochons media thumbnails

 Only 1 in stock!

-Dumortierite in milky white quartz cabochons, approximately 9 × 8 × 4 mm.
-Royal blue to ultramarine dumortierite veins on a pure white quartz base: a clean chromatic contrast in a minimalist format.
-Available in oval and rectangular variants.
-Hand-cut in our lapidary workshop.
+Dumortierite cabochons in milky white quartz, approximately 9 × 8 × 4 mm.
+Royal to ultramarine blue dumortierite veins on a base of pure white quartz: a clean chromatic contrast in a minimalist format.

 Mineral Dumortierite in white quartz (aluminum silicate in quartz matrix)